Executive Coaching for Mission-Driven Leaders in Boston and Beyond

 I provide executive coaching for directors, senior leaders, executives, and high-potential professionals in nonprofits, universities, public agencies, B Corps, and other values-led organizations.

-Executive coaching gives leaders confidential space to strengthen judgment, communication, prioritization, and follow-through so they can lead with more clarity and less reactivity.
+Executive coaching to provide leaders the confidential space they need to strengthen judgment, communication, prioritization, and follow-through.

 Submit an Inquiry